ece362-purdue/proton-labs/lab6-spi/README.md

 In the past two steps, we used a loop to continually push out the bits to the 7-segment displays.
 However, we like to ensure that whatever can be offloaded, should be offloaded to the hardware separate from the CPU.

 Thus we revisit the DMA peripheral from lab 4.
 You may remember back in lab 4 that you used DMA to move sample data from the ADC to a variable in memory.
 We'll now flip that around and use DMA to send data from the `msg` array to the SPI peripheral, which will then send it out to the 7-segment displays.
-This frees up the CPU to do other things while the DMA handles
+This frees up the CPU to do other things while the DMA handles the transmission to the SPI peripheral.

 In the function `display_init_dma`, configure a free DMA channel by setting four things, which is generally the case for setting up any DMA transfer:
 1. The source address, which is the address of the `msg` array.